 Allow to Cool

 Allow your corn soufflé to cool before cutting it.
 Make sure you use a good, sharp knife in order to get a clean cut.

 Serve Your Corn Soufflé

-I personally love topping mine with what we call in Honduras Mantequilla Rala.
+I personally love topping mine with my homemade Honduran Mantequilla Rala.
 It’s our version of sour cream but I hate to compare it to sour cream since it’s oh so much tastier and better.